Home » Local News

 I too agree with Jennie.
 In his pocket and bag by mistake????
 Right.
 Hahaha.
 It just shows you even big money people have issues.
 He should step down and then seek treatment.
 He’s an embarrassment to our profession.
 I’m glad he has support but keep it real.
 The man is a suffering from some under lying issues.
 Kudos to Realtor Mag for the story.
 Also, Robo cop – not nice.
 They buy houses too!

-• Willing to let the courts decide said:
+• Willing to let the courts decide says:

 I just finished reading all of the comments.
 I can understand both sides, but still prefer not to be too quick to judge.
 Unless any of you were personally there at the store,

-• Willing to let the courts decide said:
+• Willing to let the courts decide says:

 I don’t think this should have been put into Chicago Agent Magazine either.
 They certainly could have waited until it went to court.
 He should have the right to be presumed innocent until proven guilty.
 It wouldn’t be the first time someone has been accused of wrong doing erroneously!
 Take it easy people.